utrustdev/react-s3-post-uploader/README.md

 }
 ```
 #### S3PostUploader Props
-- `onProgress` - method called when uploading is started.
+- `onStart` - method called when uploading is started.
 Can be used to set some uploading state.
+- `onProgress` - allows handling of progress events for uploads.
+The eventProgress struct is passing to function `{loaded: number, total: number, lengthComputable: boolean, ...}`.
+See usability for displaying uploaded percentage [here](example/src/components/Uploads/index.jsx)
 - `onFinish` - function getting `(s3Result, file)` where `s3Result` is result from S3 and file is chosen file.
 You can find relevant types [here](src/S3PostUploader.jsx) (type S3Result ...)
 - `onError` - function getting `(error)`.
 Error returning from S3 if something went wrong with upload.
 Relevant type in [here](src/S3PostUploader.jsx) (type Error ...)